bcajes/titan-cookbook/README.md

 ## Recipes

-Default: Install Titan embedded with cassandra and connect to existing elastic search index backend.
+Default: Install Titan Server embedded with cassandra and elastic search index backend.
 See attributes for configuration options.

 ## Dependencies